Egg sandwich: Fried egg sandwich

-Beyond the basic model of fried egg between slices of bread, many common sandwiches have variations that include a fried egg in addition to bacon, sausage, cheese, black pudding, cold cuts, or as another topping to a hamburger.
+Beyond the basic model of fried egg between slices of bread, many common sandwiches have variations that include a fried egg in addition to bacon, sausage, cheese, black pudding, lunch meats, or as another topping to a hamburger.
 A popular breakfast sandwich in New Jersey consists of a fried egg, pork roll, and American cheese on a roll.
 The Southern egg sandwich is an egg and cheese sandwich, with bacon and avocado as additions.

 A popular filling snack with British troops since at least World War I, the "egg banjo" is a sandwich of a runny fried egg between two thick slices of bread (if possible, buttered or with margarine), often accompanied by a mug of "gunfire" (a drink of tea and rum).
 A popular account of the term's origins is the act of cleaning spilt egg off one's body, the sandwich held out to the side with one hand whilst the other wipes at the drips, giving the impression of playing an invisible banjo.

 Boiled egg sandwich

 A sandwich with sliced boiled egg and kaviar.

-A 1905 British cookbook describes an "egg sandwich" made with sliced hard-boiled eggs, marinated in oil, vinegar, salt, and pepper, and garnished with minced watercress.
+A 1905 British cookbook describes an "egg sandwich" made with sliced hard-boiled eggs, marinated in oil, vinegar, salt, and black pepper, and garnished with minced watercress.
 An "egg and chutney sandwich" is made from chutney and minced hard-boiled eggs; an "egg cream" sandwich from hard-boiled eggs pounded into a smooth paste and seasoned with anchovies and mustard.
-A common alternative is to mash the hard-boiled egg together with mayonnaise,Mustard, salt and black pepper, usually called simply egg spread, or an egg mayonnaise or egg mayo.
-This is similar to Egg salad.
+A common alternative is to mash the hard-boiled egg together with mayonnaise, mustard, salt and black pepper, usually called simply egg spread, or an egg mayonnaise or egg mayo.
+This is similar to egg salad.
 Curried egg sandwiches, which add a mild curry powder to the mayonnaise are common in Australia.
 Cress is often seen as the typical accompaniment to an egg sandwich.
 Salad cream is also a common alternative to mayonnaise, mainly within the UK.
 This simple sandwich of mayonnaise and boiled egg is popular in Japan as "Tamago sando" (egg sandwich).
 In Scandinavia and Finland, boiled egg and kaviar is a common topping on sandwiches.